 At NCBTMB, our goals are to:

 - Elevate the profession by recognizing and encouraging excellence in schools, continuing education, therapist competency and high standards.

-- Promote the worth of national certification to health, therapeutic massage and bodywork professionals, public policy makers and the general public
+- Promote the worth of Board Certification to health, therapeutic massage and bodywork professionals, public policy makers and the general public.

-- Assure and maintain the integrity, stability and quality of the national certification program
+- Assure and maintain the integrity, stability and quality of the Board Certification program.

-We are proud to be governed by an NCBTMB Board of Directors– including a public member appointed to represent the interests of consumers.
-Elected by our Nationally Certified practitioners, our board members embody the diversity of our industry in their expertise in many modalities.
+We are proud to be directed by the NCBTMB Certification Board.
+Elected by our Board Certified practitioners, our Certification Board Members embody the diversity of our industry in their expertise in many modalities.

 NCBTMB 1333 Burr Ridge Parkway Suite 200 Burr Ridge, IL 60527